NCAT-COMP167-Spring2018/major-program-1-ccannon94/README.md

 Except for the GamerProfile and GamerProfileCollection classes, the toString method of each class should just return a string with each property separated by a "|" character.
 If the class has references to other objects as properties, start those properties on a new line (like we did for the MotorPool example in class).

+#### Mutator and Accessor Methods

+You **must** include the mutator and accessor methods for EVERY property in a class.
+For ArrayLists, see "Handling ArrayLists" in the next section.

 ### Handling ArrayLists

 Each ArrayList should have five associated methods to perform: getNum, add, get and set.
 So if you have an ArrayList named widgets that stored items of type Widget, then the associated UML would be: